sgnl05/sgnl05-racktables/README.md

 #### Examples

-Install RackTables version 0.20.10 with a new local database:
+Install RackTables with a new local database:

 ```puppet
    class { '::racktables':